Oleh-Kliapko/chat-talk-front/README.md

 ## Description

-The Chat "Talk" project is a React-based application that allows users to engage in real-time conversations.
+The Chat "Talk" project allows users to engage in real-time conversations.
 It provides a seamless and interactive chatting experience, allowing individuals to connect and communicate with ease.

 ## Features

-**Real-time messaging:** Users can send and receive messages in real-time, creating a dynamic and engaging conversation environment. **User authentication:** The application incorporates user authentication to ensure secure access and protect user privacy. **Create your channels:** Users can create own channels nad manage them.
+**Real-time messaging:** Users can send and receive messages in real-time, creating a dynamic and engaging conversation environment. **User authentication:** The application incorporates user authentication to ensure secure access and protect user privacy.

+**Create your channels:** Users can create own channels and manage them.

 ## Technologies

-**Used React:** The application is built using React, a popular JavaScript library for building user interfaces. **MongoDB:** MongoDB is utilized for real-time data synchronization and user authentication, ensuring a secure and reliable chatting experience.
+**Used React:** The application is built using React, a popular JavaScript library for building user interfaces.

+**Python:** The backend is developed using Python, a versatile and powerful programming language.
+Python is widely used for server-side scripting, backend development, and data processing tasks.

 ## Front-end: